jasonstolaruk/CurryMUD/README.md

 Linux and Mac OS X are supported.
 Sorry, but Windows is _not_ supported.

+Prior to building, it may be necessary to change the values of the `wordsFile` and `propNamesFile` bindings found at the bottom of `FilePaths.hs`.
+[Refer to `FilePaths.hs`](https://github.com/jasonstolaruk/CurryMUD/blob/master/lib/Mud/TopLvlDefs/FilePaths.hs) for more details.

 Please build with [stack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your machine).

 0. [Install stack.](http://docs.haskellstack.org/en/stable/install_and_upgrade/)